utwente-db/QuestionMark/MANUAL.md

 Note that you are allowed to make changes to this program.
 Please follow the rules as provided by the CC license.

-## 1 - Prepare the dataset
+## 1 - Prepare for benchmarking
+- In case this program is new to you, read the extensive manual provided with this benchmark carefully.
+This manual can be found as ```manual.pdf```
-- In case no dataset has been prepared yet, go to [QuestionMark: The Dataset Generator](https://gitlab.utwente.nl/s1981951/prob-matcher) and follow the manual to prepare the dataset that is to be used for this benchmark.
+- In case no dataset has been prepared yet, go to [QuestionMark: The Dataset Generator](https://gitlab.utwente.nl/s1981951/prob-matcher) and follow its ```manual.md``` to prepare the dataset that is to be used for this benchmark.

 ## 2 - Prepare the benchmark